 "To tip your driver using the app, you must download the updates.
-I've learned that most passengers haven't updated so I remind them and share that that they have 30 days to tip.
-Guess what — I'm getting several tips days after complete rides."
+I've learned that most passengers haven't updated, so I remind them and share that they have 30 days to tip.
+Guess what?
+I'm getting several tips days after completing rides."

 5. All laws still apply — including car seats and open containers.

 Their cars aren't a place to extend your pregame or get the party started, and little ones need their car seats at all times (and, no, your lap doesn't count).
 "No parent is ignorant of car seat laws; I hate it when they argue about it."